-For the last three seasons, Slavens has mentored dual-threat quarterback Pat Mathieson, who ranks fourth all-time in touchdown passes and fifth in rushing touchdowns.
+For the last four seasons, Slavens mentored dual-threat quarterback Pat Mathieson, who ranks second all-time in touchdown passes and fifth in rushing touchdowns.

 From 2009-2012, Slavens coached two-time all-conference quarterback Zach Shaw, who received NACC Honorable Mention honors in 2011 and NACC Co-Freshman of the Year accolades in 2009.
 Shaw became the school's all-time career leader in both passing yards (6,013) and passing touchdowns (63).

 Slavens arrived at Wisconsin Lutheran with a wealth of coaching experience under his belt.
 He has held coaching posts at Waukesha West High School (four years), Milwaukee Washington High School (two years), and Pius XI High School (five years).
-Slavens also has coached for 22 years at the Jeff Trickey Quarterback Camps.
-Slavens has recently started his own camps for quarterbacks - Midwest Quarterback Camps.
+Slavens also has coached for 23 years at the Jeff Trickey Quarterback Camps.
 In addition to his coaching experience, Slavens played football for two seasons each in Germany and arena football in La Crosse and Green Bay.

 Slavens played collegiately at the University of Wisconsin-La Crosse (1993-1997) where he was a member of the Eagles' 1995 NCAA Division III National Championship team.

 Slavens, who holds the eighth-longest pass play in school history (81 yards), graduated from La Crosse in 1997 with a bachelor of science degree in K-12 physical education.
 Slavens also earned a master's degree in educational leadership from National Louis University.

 A graduate of Waukesha South High School, Slavens was an all-conference selection in football and basketball.